spicuzzi2010/NASA-web-scraping/README.md

 ## Web Scraping

-The [Web Scraping Notebook](./mission_to_mars.ipynb) notebook contains web scraping to to get the following information:
+The [Web Scraping Notebook](./mission_to_mars.ipynb) notebook contains the web scraping code used to to get the following information:

 ### NASA Mars News

-* Scrape the Mars News Site and collect the latest News Title and Paragraph Text.
+* Scraped the [Mars News Site](https://redplanetscience.com/) and collected the latest News Title and Paragraph Text.

 ### JPL Mars Space Images - Featured Image

-* Visit the url for the Featured Space Image site.
-* Use splinter to navigate the site and find the image url for the current Featured Mars Image.
+* Visited the url for the [Featured Space Image site](https://spaceimages-mars.com/) and used splinter to navigate the site and find the image url for the current Featured Mars Image.

 ### Mars Facts

-* Visit the Mars Facts webpage here and use Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.
+* Visited the [Mars Facts webpage](https://galaxyfacts-mars.com/) and used Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.

 * Used Pandas to convert the data to a HTML table string.

 ### Mars Hemispheres

-* Visit the astrogeology site here to obtain high resolution images for each of Mar's hemispheres.
+* Visited the [astrogeology site](https://marshemispheres.com/) to obtain high resolution images for each of Mar's hemispheres.
 * Appended the dictionary with the image url string and the hemisphere title to a list.
 This list contains one dictionary for each hemisphere.

 ## MongoDB and Flask Application